suyashkale261/suyash_projects/README.md

 DESCRIPTION : This project aims to create Bike Sales Analysis Dashboard based on family and occupation details of customers.

-PowerBI Project - India Population Analysis Report using PowerBI Desktop DESCRIPTION : This project aims to create PowerBI Report which analyses India Population Data based on various demographic factors
+PowerBI Desktop Project - India Population Analysis Report using PowerBI Desktop DESCRIPTION : This project aims to create PowerBI Report which analyses India Population Data based on various demographic factors

 Machine Learning Project (Masters Degree Dissertation) - Heart Disease Prediction Using Machine Learning Algorithms DESCRIPTION : This Project aims to study various health factors, based on previous data, that lead to heart disease and implement Classification Supervised
 Machine Learning Algorithms to predict heart disease and which algorithm can give optimum prediction results.

+PowerBI Desktop Project - World Population Analysis from 1970-2022 using PowerBI Desktop DESCRIPTION : This project aims to study world population demographics based on Area, Population Density, Population Growth Rate for each country and continent.